Sivavasipally/deephistorydev/README.md

 - **Password**: Personal access token (recommended) or password

 **GitHub Personal Access Token:**
-1. Go to GitHub Settings ’ Developer settings ’ Personal access tokens
+1. Go to GitHub Settings ï¿½ Developer settings ï¿½ Personal access tokens
 2. Generate new token with `repo` scope
 3. Use token as password in `.env` file

+## Performance and Repository Size

+âš ï¸ **Important**: Very large repositories (> 10 GB, e.g., Linux kernel) may take hours to clone and process, or may fail entirely.

+For best results:
+- Start with small repositories (< 100 MB)
+- Use the provided `sample_repositories.csv` for testing
+- See [PERFORMANCE_TIPS.md](PERFORMANCE_TIPS.md) for detailed guidance

 ## Troubleshooting